Fantastic Universe: Contents and reception

+Under King-Size Publications, the magazine had had no artwork except small "filler" illustrations; now interior illustrations complementing the stories were introduced, and photographs and diagrams accompanied some of the articles.
+A fan column, by Belle C. Dietz, began, and Sam Moskowitz wrote two detailed historical articles about proto-sf.
+However, the March 1960 issue was the last one.
+Fredric Brown's "The Mind Thing" had begun serialization in that issue; it was eventually published in book form later that year.

 Bibliographic details

-The magazine began as a fat 196-page digest, priced at 50 cents, but this experiment did not last.
-The fourth issue, January 1954, cut the price to 35 cents, and it stayed at that price for the rest of its life.
-The page count also dropped, to 164 pages with the fourth issue, then to 132 pages with the eighth issue, September 1954.
-The page count stayed at 132 through the rest of the digest period, and for the first five issues of the "glossy" period under the new publisher.
-The last issue cut the page count to 100 pages.
+The magazine began as a 192-page digest, priced at 50 cents, giving it more pages than the competing magazines but also pricing it higher than any of them.
+The experiment did not last, presumably because sales figures were weak: the fourth issue, January 1954, cut the price to 35 cents, and Fantastic Universe stayed at that price for the rest of its life.
+The page count also dropped, to 160 pages with the fourth issue, then to 128 pages with the eighth issue, September 1954.
+The page count stayed at 128 through the rest of the digest period, and for the first five issues of the "glossy" period under the new publisher.
+The last issue cut the page count to 96 pages.

 The magazine was initially bimonthly.
 The first three issues were named with two months: "June–July 1953", and so on.
 At the end of 1953 the naming was changed to the odd numbered months; and then after January, March, May, and July, the magazine went monthly, starting with the September 1954 issue.
 This lasted without a break until the November 1958 issue.
 Another bimonthly schedule, starting with January 1959, followed; the last King-Size Publications issue was September 1959, and it was followed by an October 1959 issue from Great American.
 The remaining five issues followed a regular monthly schedule; the last issue was March 1960.
 The volume numbering scheme was fairly regular; the first five volumes had six numbers each.
 Volume 6 had only five numbers, in order to get the new volume 7 to start with the new year, in 1957.
 This lasted until volume 10 was cut short at five numbers when the magazine returned to a bimonthly schedule at the end of 1958.
 Volume 11 had six numbers; volume 12 had five.